 (Like below.
 Click to enlarge, then click again for optimum size.)

 Posted by Kid at Wednesday, June 27, 2012

 |Copyright relevant owner|

 BIFF (below) later turned up in THUNDER as SAM, a fact which LEO BAXENDALE wouldn't have been happy about as he wasn't paid for the re-use of the ones he'd drawn.
 It was his annoyance at this that later caused him to quit U.K. comics altogether.
-The irony is, if publishers hadn't defrayed the cost of a title by reprinting a limited number of old strips, they may not have been able to publish the comic to begin with - or continue with it if circulation started to fall.
+The irony is, had publishers not defrayed the cost of a weekly title by reprinting a limited number of old strips, they might not have been able to publish the comic to begin with - or continue with it if circulation started to fall.
 Result - less work to go around for jobbing cartoonists.
 (Or vastly reduced page-rates for everyone.)
 Catch 22?

 And now - the one you're all waiting for - FRANKIE STEIN by Ken Reid - in colour.
 Who says this blog doesn't deliver the goods, eh?
 Given the rather abrupt way the tale ends, I can't help but feel it's a page short.
 When I first read it, I turned over the last page expecting it to continue on the following one - but nope, that's all there was.
 Ken's pages towards the end of his career lacked the vitality and spontaneity of his earlier work, being somewhat stiff and stilted - but here we have him at his absolute best, so be sure to savour every brushstroke and penline.